Dan Laursen

-Dan Laursen (born March 9, 1960) is an American politician and a Republican member of the Wyoming House of Representatives representing District 25 since January 5, 2015.
+Dan Laursen (born March 9, 1960) is an American politician and a Republican member of the Wyoming Senate representing District 19 since 2023.
+Laursen served as a member of the Wyoming House of Representatives representing District 25 from January 5, 2015 to 2023.

 Elections

 2014

 Laursen challenged one-term incumbent David Blevins in the Republican primary.
 He defeated Blevins, 55% to 45%.
 Laursen was then elected unopposed in the general election.

 2016

 Laursen was challenged by former Representative David Blevins in the Republican primary.
 Laursen defeated Blevins with 58% of the vote.
 He faced Democrat Shane Tillotson in the general election and defeated Tillotson with 78.9% of the vote.